When Should You Bring Your Succulents Inside?

 If pests are present when brought indoors, they will have a harder time surviving the winter conditions of the house.

-When bringing plants indoors during fall and winter, it is important to ensure all bugs are removed before entering your home.
+When bringing plants indoors during fall and winter, removing all bugs before entering your home is important.

 When bringing your succulents inside, the last thing you want is to have them infested with bugs when winter comes around.